ElvisNjogu/alx-system_engineering-devops/0x02-shell_redirections/README.md

- Script that displays the third line of the file iacta
+Script that writes into the file ls_cwd_content the result of the command ls -la